Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 WordPress ad management plugins like AdSanity allow you to serve your own ads as well.
 You can use hosted images on your own websites for ads and easily bypass most adblocking software.

-Tip: Don’t wrap your ads around HTML elements with CSS classes like ads, advertisement, promo, etc. This is how AdBlocking software detect and block ads.
+Tip: Don’t wrap your ads around HTML elements with CSS classes like ads, advertisement, promo, etc. This is how AdBlocking software detects and blocks ads.

 3. Sponsored Content

-Allow advertisers to sponsor content on your website.
-You can write content about their product or service, and you can even include an affiliate link to get referral commission.
+Consider allowing advertisers to sponsor content on your website.
+You can write content about their product or service and even include an affiliate link to get a referral commission.
 You can also accept user-submitted posts directly on your website.

 4. Premium Content

 Another helpful strategy used by many online publications is premium content.
-You can adapt a pay per view model, membership plans, sell online courses, or simply restrict pages to paid users.
+You can adapt a pay-per-view model, create membership plans, sell online courses, or simply restrict pages to paid users.

-For more ways to diversify your website’s revenue, take a look at our guide on different ways to make money online from your website and easy to start new online business ideas.
+For more ways to diversify your website’s revenue, take a look at our guide on different ways to make money online from your website and some easy-to-start new online business ideas.

-We hope this article helped you learn how to detect and bypass AdBlock in WordPress.
-You may also want to see our guide on how to create an email newsletter or 10 marketing data that you must track on every website.
+We hope this article helped you learn how to detect AdBlock users in WordPress.
+You may also want to see our guide on how to create an email newsletter and our expert picks for the best email marketing services to grow your business.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.